flowground/amazonaws-com-servicecatalog-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeProvisionedProductPlan
-### Gets information about the resource changes for the specified plan.
+> Gets information about the resource changes for the specified plan.<br/>

 #### Input Parameters
 * `Action` - _required_